 - A business modeling has been carried out to ensure that solutions in the project create value for all actors involved.

 - A sustainability analysis of the raw material has been carried out, to identify sustainability benefits and strengthen its competitiveness.
 The results indicate that wool production in Sweden can have lower climate impact and several other positive effects compared to wool production in other countries.

 - The project has launched the Swedish Wool Standard, the first Swedish classification system for wool.
 The standard simplifies the process of selling and purchasing high-quality Swedish wool, opening up completely new market possibilities.

 Hanna Skoog visits Norrby Gård and meets wool classifier Linnea Eklund.

 Developing viable and sustainable market conditions for Swedish wool is a complex task requiring collaboration, incentives and practical solutions throughout the value chain.
 The project has identified the prioritized bottlenecks.
 Now the journey continues to find the right practical solutions and ways forward to address these.

 – Hanna Hobohm Skoog, Program Director Circular Economy, Axfoundation

 Did you know that….

-- In Sweden, approximately 1,200 tonnes of wool are produced annually, of which only 37 percent is utilized.
-At the same time, Sweden imported about 1,650 tonnes of wool in the form of raw wool, carded wool and yarn (2019).
+- In Sweden, approximately 1,000 tons of wool are produced annually, of which only half is utilized.
+At the same time, Sweden imported about 1,745 tons of wool in the form of raw wool, carded wool, and yarn (2020).

 - In addition to being bio-based and recyclable, wool is also naturally antibacterial, dirt-repellent and flame-retardant.
 The unique composition of this raw material means there is no need to add chemicals such as PFAS or biocides to achieve these highly desirable features.
 This is an enabling factor for circular material flows.